webofdata/specification-archived/specification.md

 ### Operation Get Store

-The 'get-store' operation retreives the store entity using the local store name.
+The 'get-store' operation retrieves the store entity using the local store name.

 <pre>